How do I get started?

 So, lets say that spraying a block was completed at 3:45 pm on Day 1 and the product has a REI of 24 hours.
 The REI period would start at midnight of Day 2, be closed all day on Day 2, and would could be entered on Day 3.

-Why are we being so overly cautious?
-Some vineyards and farms allow the public to stroll through their production fields.
-Their tasting rooms or visitor tour staff use the closed block list to determine which fields are off limits to the public.
-Since the public is involved we feel that it is prudent to be overly cautious.
+Some vineyards and farms allow the public to stroll through their production blocks.
+Their tasting rooms or visitor tour staff use the closed block list to determine which blocks are off limits to the public.
+Since the public is involved they may feel that it is prudent to be overly cautious and thus choose to use the Conservative approach.

 Sprayer Calibration